Phil Smyth: Professional career

 Smyth, an Adelaide junior, was already seen as one of Australia's best point guards when the National Basketball League first started in 1979, yet it took him until 1982 to actually play in the league, despite having represented Australia at the 1978 FIBA World Championship in the Philippines and at the 1980 Summer Olympics in Moscow.
+Smyth played for the Sturt Sabres in the SA State League from 1978 to 1982.

 For personal reasons, Smyth chose not to play in the NBL until 1982 and even then, while still living in Adelaide, he signed to play with the St Kilda Saints, commuting between his home in Adelaide and Melbourne where the Saints were based.
 He only played for St Kilda for the 1982 NBL season, winning the NBL's Defensive Player of the Year award and selection in the NBL's First Team in the process before signing with the Canberra Cannons from 1983.
 At this time he also moved from Adelaide to Canberra for what would prove to be 10 seasons in Australia's capital city.
 During that time he enhanced his reputation as one of the best ever Australian basketball players and helped transform the Cannons into a championship winning team.

 Canberra won their first NBL Championship in 1983, Smyth's first season with the club.
 The Cannons defeated the defending champion West Adelaide Bearcats 75–73 in the grand final.
 They would go on to win the championship again in 1984, this time defeating the emerging Brisbane Bullets 84–82 in another closely fought grand final win.
 Smyth's play during this time was a major contributor to Canberra's success.
 He won his second consecutive Defensive Player of the Year award in 1983 and was also a member of the ALL NBL First team in 1983, 1984, 1985, 1988 and 1989.